jhalterman/epicary/README.md

       }
     }

-Register the epic:
+Register the saga:

 	Epicary epicary = new Epicary()
-	epicary.register(CreateInstanceEpic.class);
+	epicary.register(CreateInstanceSaga.class);

-Initiate a new instance of the epic by sending a starting message:
+Initiate a new instance of the saga by sending a starting message:

 	epicary.send(new CreateInstanceCommand());

+Subsequent messages will be correlated to the same saga instance if their instanceIds match:

+	epicary.send(new InstanceCreatedEvent(1234));

-## How things work
+## Concurrency

-Epicary sends and receives messages on a bus that can be tied into various underlying messaging technologies.
-As messages are received, they are correllated to new or existing epics based on the contents of the message and of existing epics.
-Messages that correllate to a epic are handled one at a time.
+As with the actor model, Epicary deals with concurrency by using message passing to communicate between sagas.
+Concurrent messages to a saga are handled serially and saga references are not exposed via the Epicary API since they are only intended to be called by Epicary internally.

 ## Gratitude